krimohshu/WordApi/ReadMe.md

 # Runing instruction
-Test using springboottest using randomport `clean test` Run application on port:2303 `clean spring-boot:run` and hit following end point `http://localhost:2303/longword?sentence=The cow jumped over the moon.`
+Test using springboottest using randomport `clean test`<br />
+Run application on port:2303 `clean spring-boot:run` and hit following end point<br />
+`http://localhost:2303/longword?sentence=The cow jumped over the moon.`<br />

 # Solution
 User/System can provide the "Sentence" and solution need to find the longest or the shortest word & its length from input